Geography BSc

 Career Skills in Geography – 10 credits

-This module provides you with a suite of insights, skills and experiences that will better prepare you for how to use your geography degree in your future career.
+Develop a suite of insights, skills and experiences that will better prepare you for how to use your geography degree in your future career.
 This includes: developing a professional CV; what to expect at graduate scheme selection days; understanding how the diverse skills possessed by geographers can be most effectively presented to employers; enhanced understanding of the range of employment and other opportunities available to geographers, and how geographical skills can be used effectively in a diversity of workplaces; gaining familiarity with the process of searching, applying and interviewing for a graduate job; and an opportunity to demonstrate skills possessed by geographers whilst undertaking an applied role-playing project and associated pitch presentation.

 Skills for Physical Geographers – 40 credits